Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 Over the course of 300 supervised clinical hours, your supervisor can help you learn more advanced intervention and counseling skills.
 Feedback sessions, tutorials, and working directly with your supervisor all count towards this requirement.
 You must also spend at least 10 supervised hours working on each of the four domains of substance abuse counseling.

-You can meet with your supervisor in-person or over video conference as long as you meet with them for two hours twice a month.
-But once again, having a degree in a relevant field can reduce hour requirements.
-If you have an associate degree, you’ll need 250 hours.
+You can meet with your supervisor in person or over video conference, as long as you meet with them for 2 hours twice a month.
+But once again, having a degree in a relevant field can reduce the hours required.
+If you have an associate’s degree, you’ll need 250 hours.
 With a bachelor’s, you’ll need 200.
 With a master’s, you’ll only need 100.

 Step 3: Complete Required Training on Specific Subjects